Halloween and Other Seasons by Al Sarrantonio

 - Finished reading it on February 4, 2006

 - Let me first mentioned that I kind of modified the title in how I'm listing it so that it fit with the rest of the Hot Blood series.
-The official title of the book is Strange Bedfellows and a sub-title of The Hot Blood Series.
+The official title of the book is STRANGE BEDFELLOWS and a sub-title of The Hot Blood Series.
 Minor point but still valid.
 The stories in this collection are overall pretty good.
 I've listed my favorites and in my opinion the strongest of the stories below.
 There weren't as many big name authors as in previous Hot Blood books but that doesn't make a difference.
 The stories are still tantalizing and creepy and fun to read.

 "Dance: The Devil's Orgasm" by Michael Laimo - A not so nice tale of a stripper saving the world every single day.